Beautiful, luxurious design

 Huawei Mate 30 Pro review: The big picture

 Huawei is facing an existential threat.
 The US ban strangled its supply lines and cut if off from the Google ecosystem.
-As it’s getting close to a year under the ban, Huawei is riding it out surprisingly well, thanks to its strong proprietary technology, deep pockets, and the safe haven of its home market.
+A year into the ban, Huawei is riding it out surprisingly well, thanks to its strong proprietary technology, deep pockets, and the safe haven of its home market.

 Except for the missing Google apps, the ban seems to have had no visible effect on the Mate 30 Pro.
 In most ways, this phone is on par with competitors like the Galaxy Note 10 Plus and the iPhone 11 Pro.
 It’s a premium flagship phone made for people who want the very best.